|Technical Staff||Soccer Operations||Medical Staff|

 Theron Enns – Director of Sports Medicine/Head Athletic Trainer

-Entering his 17th year in Major League Soccer, and his eighth season as the Head Athletic Trainer with the Dynamo in 2015, last year Enns was promoted to Director of Sports Medicine to oversee the medical staffs of the Dynamo, Dash and Dynamo Academy.
+Entering his 19th year in Major League Soccer, and his 10th season as the Head Athletic Trainer with the Dynamo in 2017, last year Enns was promoted to Director of Sports Medicine to oversee the medical staffs of the Dynamo, Dash and Dynamo Academy.
 He has been named MLS Athletic Trainer of the Year twice with Houston (2008 and 2011) and once with Colorado (2002).

 Originally hired by the Colorado Rapids as an assistant athletic trainer in 1999 before he was promoted to the head athletic trainer position in July of 2000, Enns brings a wealth of knowledge and experience to the organization.
 A Certified Athletic Trainer (ATC) by the National Athletic Trainers’ Association (NATA) and a Licensed Athletic Trainer (LAT) by the state of Texas, he received his bachelor’s degree from Point Loma Nazarene College and then went on to earn a master’s degree from Western Michigan University.